RestoreMonarchyPlugins/UnturnedDocumentation/Rocket API/unturnedevents.md

 description: List of events that be used in Rocket plugins from UnturnedEvents class.
 ---
 # Unturned Events
+List of events that be used in Rocket plugins from [UnturnedEvents](https://github.com/SmartlyDressedGames/Legally-Distinct-Missile/blob/master/Rocket.Unturned/Events/UnturnedEvents.cs) class.
 ## Important Notes
 - Always subscribe to events in `Load()` method
 - Always unsubscribe in `Unload()` to prevent memory leaks